 button to create a new Attribute

-3- Create an Attribute of type Applicable Object Type
+5- Create an Attribute of type Applicable Object Type Project

 .
 The External (UI) Name can be whatever you want, i.e simply Translation Kit User.

-7- Save your project attribute.
-This is an example of how it could look like:
+9- Save your project attribute.
+This is how it would look like:

-8- Now you need to add a Set Project Attribute
+10- Now you need to add a Set Project Attribute (LIB)

-step to your workflow before Create Project Package
+step to your workflow before the Create Project Package

 (or Generate Translation Kit

-9- Once you have added the Set Project Attribute
+12- Once you have added the Set Project Attribute (LIB)

 Another possible workaround to avoid the restriction is to configure the Kit Exporter Type